shotofcovfefe/questionable-beta/content/posts/grade-chasing.md

 +++
-title = "#1 Grade Chasing."
+title = "#1 Grade Chasing"
 description = "Hello, World! 🐢 Welcome to this here tiny corner of the interwebs.
-Without  kick things off, here's Sunday scaries energy post with working title 'Fear and loathing in East London'." type = ["posts","post"] tags = [
+To kick things off, here's an overly reflective post about my relationship with climbing and chasing grades, originally with working title 'Fear and loathing in East London'." type = ["posts","post"] tags = [
     "climbing",